Watch or Listen: NHPR's 2023 By Degrees Climate Summit

 - Hayley Jones: Hayley is the Vermont and New Hampshire State Director at Slingshot, where they work alongside community groups to take aim at polluters and build collective power.
 After studying Spanish and environmental systems in college, they spent three years organizing with a regional non-profit, supporting grassroots efforts to protect drinking water, implement environmental justice policy, and build zero-waste societies.
 When not tackling environmental health threats, Hayley serves on the board of Migrant Justice, coordinates a bilingual culinary collective, and volunteers as a medical interpreter.

-We hope people come away from this event feeling energized and empowered to engage with their own communities.
+We hope people came away from this event feeling energized and empowered to engage with their own communities.

-If you have any questions about this event, please reach out to email@example.com.
+If you have any questions about this or future events, please reach out to email@example.com.
 This event was presented in collaboration with New Hampshire PBS.